-We’re looking forward to the annual Geopark Festival – the dates for your diary are Saturday 19 May to Sunday 3 June 2018.
+We’re now looking forward to the next annual Geopark Festival – the dates for your diary are Saturday 25 May to Sunday 9 June 2019.

 Come back here as the programme develops to see what we’ve got on offer for you.
-These are the events arranged to date.
-Just turn up and pay on the day.
+Below are the events we put on in 2018.

 Restless Planet (talk)